jjnurminen/hpimon/README.md

 LINE_FREQ = 50
 HPI_FREQS = [293.0, 307.0, 314.0, 321.0, 328.0]
 ```
-The `chunk_size` option to the realtime server is the size of the data chunk (in samples) that the server requests from the acquisition system.
+`SERVER_OPTS` are the options passed to `neuromag2ft`.
+The `chunk_size` option is the size of the data chunk (in samples) that the server requests from the acquisition system.
 It determines the update frequency of the monitor, e.g. if the chunk is 500 milliseconds, the display will update twice per second.
 Note that the chunk also affects the raw data display of the acquisition software: the display length must be a multiple of the chunk length.
 Value of sampling rate / 2 is reasonable, so you get updates twice per second.

+If you don't want hpimon to start and stop the server, specify `SERVER_AUTOSTART = 0`.

 `BUFFER_POLL_INTERVAL` refers to the interval for polling the realtime server buffer.
 Normally should be set smaller than the `chunk_size` option (so that polling happens more often than new data actually arrives).